askielboe/ynabi/README.md

 be imported to the same budget once - *even if the transaction has been deleted in YNAB!*

-Therefore, in order to re-import previously imported (possibly, but not neccesarily, deleted) transactions you can change the transaction ID postfix (`id_postfix`) in ynabi/config.py.
+Therefore, in order to re-import previously imported (possibly deleted) transactions you can change the transaction ID postfix (`id_postfix`) in ynabi/config.py.
 This will allow you to re-import transactions to YNAB.
 But beware that this may create duplicates in YNAB.